 Guidelines for Acceleration through Math and Computer Science Courses

-The required TJHSST mathematics curriculum is a comprehensive program of study of a range of mathematics topics including algebra, geometry, trigonometry, probability, statistics, and discrete math, culminating with calculus.
+The required TJHSST mathematics curriculum is a comprehensive program of study of a range of mathematics topics including algebra, geometry, trigonometry, probability, statistics, and discrete math, leading to calculus.
 Courses beyond calculus are provided as electives for students who show aptitude and interest in mathematics.
 The computer science (CS) curriculum provides a foundation in programming for all students plus ten other semesters of study for students who show aptitude and interest in CS.
 It is important for all students to be competent in the skills and concepts taught in the required math and CS courses.
 Some students may have the background and aptitude to accelerate through the curriculum.
 It is our interest that students be appropriately challenged in math and CS while also demonstrating mastery of all content.

 General guidelines for math course placement/acceleration: